olibrian/OpenHoerLevin/README.md

 * Wire, switches, ..
 * Wood

-Attention: Most hardware came without any documentation.
-I will find the spec on the internet but similar products arn't compatible.
-Of corse the project is also possible with other Arduino boards and moduls but some specs could be different.
-The IoT WIFI Nano Board came from another project and isn't the cheepest board, but with the Wifi it is open for next freeking feature - we will see.
+Attention: Most hardware shipped without any technical documentation.
+I could find specs on the internet but similar products aren't compatible.
+Of course the project is also possible with other Arduino boards and modules but some specs could be different.
+The IoT WIFI Nano Board came from another project and isn't the cheapest board, but with the Wifi it is open for next freaking feature - we will see.

 Looking for more?
 Thomas also made his own "Hörbert":